FlechazoW/FlechazoW/README.md

 ### Hi, I‘m FlechazoW, nice to meet you.

 # 💫 About Me
-Software Engineer, work for DTStack.
+Software Engineer.
 Focus On Fields Of Big Data and data integration.

 ## 📧 Contact
 E-mail: tianzhu4680@protonmail.com